darraghmoloney/java-public/README.md

 LuhnsV2.java -> A program to check if a credit-card or other number is valid using the Luhn's Algorithm check with the right-most digit being a check number and even digits after that being doubled, etc.

-Tower.java -> A program to check the minimum height of a tower of objects so that the tower has a certain overhang, where the objects are stacked on top of each other in order to lean over a table or other surface.
+Tower2.java -> A program to check the minimum height of a tower of objects so that the tower has a certain overhang, where the objects are stacked on top of each other in order to lean over a table or other surface.